 Extending the alveoli metaphor, the ceilings are lined in the same aluminium panelling, offering a softening of acoustics, and articulated with an industrial expression of services.
 A warm grey terrazzo flooring offers a complementary robustness, where contrast arises from subtle shifts in tonal texture

+The minimal material palette accentuates the retail offer, contrasting colourful branding against a neutral backdrop.
 Custom-designed suspension shelving employs minimal edge thickness, stretching over long runs of finely folded galvanised steel.
-The joinery’s depth creates connection between the kitchen and front-of-house, blending form and function.
-Through ongoing collaboration, an integrated pastry zone was introduced, offering freshly baked goods sold hot from the oven.
+An integrated pastry zone offers freshly baked goods sold hot from the oven.

 The dine-in area is fashioned into a seating alcove, with awning windows that open out onto Dover Street, activating the frontage.
 Bench seating combines folded galvanised steel atop a distinctly structural I-beam base.
 A curved banquette performs dual functions as both café seating and as an espresso bar for those waiting for or enjoying their coffee and pastries.
 Soft upholstery, solid timber stools, and American Oak table tops with playfully designed custom metal bases work to create a flexible, comfortable and enjoyable environment.